-After the runtime linker has built the process image and performed the relocations, each shared object gets the opportunity to execute some initialization code.
+After the runtime linker has built the process image and performed the relocations, each shared object and the executable file get the opportunity to execute some initialization functions.
+All shared object initializations happen before the executable file gains control.

-Similarly, shared objects can have termination functions, which are executed with the atexit(3C) mechanism after the base process begins its termination sequence.
+Similarly, dynamic objects can have termination functions, which are executed with the atexit(3C) mechanism after the base process begins its termination sequence, or if the object is removed from the running process with dlclose(3DL).
 Refer to atexit(3C) for more information.